yaplik/satnogs-client/docs/userguide.rst

 :Default: *None*
 :Required: *Yes*
 :Description:
-   SatNOGS API token associated with an account in SatNOGS Network.
+   SatNOGS Network API token associated with an account in SatNOGS Network.
    This token is secret.
    It can be found in SatNOGS Network user page.